-an a

-Request submitted by:

-Phone: Email:

-ILLINOIS ension

-.ETISTOTT CIENCES

-University of Illinois U.S. .
-Department of Agriculture Local Extension Cou ension provides equal opportunities in programs a ncils Cooperating
+University of Illinois \ U.S. Department of Agriculture \ Local Extension Councils Cooperating University of Illinois Extension provides equal opportunities in programs and employment.

 Model Release 4-H Photograph or Video Exhibits

 This form is for use by 4-H Photography/Video members and exhibitors who have included other individuals in the photographs/videos they have on display.